What is managed IT service?

 - Help solve your problems

 It’s easy to get excited when you see a list of possible services and dream of all the possibilities a particular MSP can help you with.
-But the truth is if you’re looking for a managed service provider, then you probably have a specific need—or maybe even multiple ones.
+But the truth is if you’re looking for a managed service provider, then you probably have a specific need — or maybe even multiple ones.
 Write those things out to have a clear understanding of what you’re looking for.

 A good service provider will be great at a lot of things.
-But, they’re of no use if they’re not good at the one thing you need.
+But they’re of no use if they’re not good at the one thing you need.

 - Contracts and agreements

 Whenever you hire a managed service provider, you must sign a contract.
 That’s when you need to have clearly defined terms and service level agreements, or SLAs.
 You’ll need to protect your company by outlining detailed conditions that will help you hold the service provider accountable.
-Include the timeframes, system performance levels, scope of responsibilities.
+Include the timeframes, system performance levels, and scope of responsibilities.
 Ultimately, terms and SLAs will protect the service provider and your business.

 - Strategic planning and auditing

 Even though you’re contracting out this portion of your company to a service provider, the truth is you want more of a partner.
 At the end of the day, the MSP will be responsible for service.
-They should want to help set you up for success and ensure workflow is perfectly optimized.
+They should want to help set you up for success and ensure that workflow is perfectly optimized.

 - A good track record

 This one is a bit more obvious, but because someone offers a service doesn’t mean they’ll be great to work with.
-Always check out the reviews and ask for recommendations from MSPs to help find the ones that will work best with you.
+Always check out the reviews and ask for recommendations from MSPs to help find the ones that will work best for you.